Citizen's arrest: Portugal

-In Portugal one isn't civilly liable for restraining another person as long as one has used proportional force in order to defend themselves or someone else or anyone's property, under Articles 336, 337 and 339 of the Portuguese Civil Code (self defense, necessity and alike), and as long as there is an impossibility to resort to law enforcement.
-The main requirement of proportionality is that one doesn't give way to property rights over personal rights, the latter prevailing at all costs.
+In Portugal one is not civilly liable for restraining another person as long as one has used proportional force in order to defend themselves or someone else or anyone's property, under Articles 336, 337 and 339 of the Portuguese Civil Code (self defense, necessity and alike), and as long as there is an impossibility to resort to law enforcement.
+The main requirement of proportionality is that one does not give way to property rights over personal rights, the latter prevailing at all costs.
 There is also an exception to the proportionality principle which applies when, even though the defensive violence was excessive, it was triggered by a legitimate fear of the offended.

-With regards to the criminal aspects of the citizen's arrest, Article 255 of the Portuguese Code of Criminal Procedure gives any person the right to detain another in flagrante delicto if and only if the latter's conduct in question is punishable with imprisonment by law and the criminal procedure doesn't require private complaint, and no law enforcement authority is available in due time.
+With regards to the criminal aspects of the citizen's arrest, Article 255 of the Portuguese Code of Criminal Procedure gives any person the right to detain another in flagrante delicto if and only if the latter's conduct in question is punishable with imprisonment by law and the criminal procedure does not require private complaint, and no law enforcement authority is available in due time.
 The arrester must immediately bring the detainee into the custody of law enforcement.